Timfts/blog/src/content/posts/en/a-digital-garden.md

 I believe these pressures have become much more present in our lives, not just in the professional world, but also in the way we create and consume content.
 (Show it in a few seconds or lose your audience's attention).

 And that's affected me in all sorts of negative ways.
-Doom scrolling, reels/tiktoks, impatience with longer videos, 2x speed audios, instant answers from chat GPT and constantly checking my phone (sometimes even just to escape social interactions when I don't know what to say).
+Doomscrolling, Reels/Tiktoks, impatience with longer videos, 2x speed audios, instant answers from ChatGPT and constantly checking my phone (sometimes even just to escape social interactions when I don't know what to say).

 Here I want to slow down, learn at my own pace, savor things, write (in Portuguese and English), and seek the same peace I've been finding through my musical instruments, analog devices, vinyl records, tapes, pens, notebooks and physical books.